 Cover the Garden Soil

-Protecting and covering your soil should be at the top of your fall gardening priorities.
+Protecting and covering your soil should be the top of your fall gardening priorities.
 You can use a cover crop or a thick layer of mulch to protect against the elements.

 Plant a Cover Crop

 A cover crop acts like green compost, replenishing the soil with nutrients.
-Consider planting legumes like clovers, vetches, or peas because of their high nitrogen content.
+Because of their high nitrogen content, consider planting legumes like clovers, veggies, or peas.
 However, grasses like winter barley are also good cover crops.
-Use a variety of plants in your cover crop to replenish different microbes in the soil.

 Planting cover crops is easy through scattering.
 Cover crop seeds are available by the pound in many local feed mills.
-A seasoned gardening professional can advise on the best cover crop based on your specific soil requirements.
+A seasoned gardening professional can advise on the best cover crop based on your soil requirements.

 Cover Your Garden With Mulch